 Superyachts are full of 'wow-factor' features; bespoke, hand-made elements that really set a superyacht apart.
-But the small, behind-the-scenes artisans who craft these details rarely get the limelight - which is why BOAT has introduced the BOAT Artistry and Craft Awards (BACA) to celebrate these talented individuals.
-There will be two categories – Emerging Artisan of the Year and Excellence in Craftsmanship.
+But the small, behind-the-scenes artisans who craft these details rarely get the limelight - which is why BOAT has introduced the Artistry & Craft Awards to celebrate these talented individuals.
+There are two categories – Emerging Artisan of the Year and Excellence in Craftsmanship.

 Ahead of the awards, BOAT brings together eight of the most creative elements seen on superyachts today.

 With her cherry velvet floors and gilded-gold grand piano, 90-metre Phoenix 2's interiors go against the ebb and flow of passing trends to capture something altogether otherworldly – teetering into Gatsby-esque aesthetics.
 Tasked with a style that captured the Art Deco spirit of New York, Winch Design set to work on an owner's brief for custom-everything, including the six-panelled gold bas-relief by DKT Artworks – a specialist in bespoke fine art pieces for both residential and marine projects since the late seventies.

 Overlooking the dining table, the structure reveals a swinging six-piece jazz band and is a tribute to the owner who, according to Winch, "adored music and built friendships with some world-class concert pianists”.
 A statue of a conductor, opposite, brings the musical theme into harmony and complements the dining chairs with different orchestra members embroidered onto the backs.